 The wide success of the series established its original developer, Ensemble Studios, as masters of strategy games.

-It is a spin-off of Age of Empires series, that takes place in the Bronze Age What differs it from the AoE is the fact that it revolves around mythological stories and characters, not historical.
+What differs it from the AoE is the fact that it revolves around mythological stories and characters, not historical.
 The game is loosely based on Greek, Norse, Egyptian mythology.

 The gameplay is similar to AoE.
 The campaign focuses on Arkantos, an Atlantean admiral who travel the territories of three cultures during a hunt for cyclopes.